tmp2tmp/eee/docs/README.md

 &nbsp;
 &nbsp;
 ### Abstract
-Vee implements
+Vane implements
 open multi-methods in three ways
 dynamically dispatching mutiple arguments of
 - intact ordinal polymorphic classes
 - wrapper classes of polymorphic classes that have the same base
 - wrapper classes of arbitrary (including non-polymorphic or primitive) types
-  //The 3rd way is not exactly of open multi-methods; Vane implements multi-functions actually.
+  //The 3rd way is not exactly of open multi-methods; so 'multi-functions' actually.

 None of them requires the existing class code to be modified.
 Vane also includes meta-programming facilities that make meta-programming much easier.